Table of Contents

 - Meat – Lean ground turkey, chicken, or tofu instead of sausage or processed meats.

-- Cheese – If adding cheese, choose low-sodium varieties or omit entirely.
+- Cheese – If adding cheese, choose low-sodium varieties or omit them entirely.

 Herbs and Spices for Flavor Without Salt